Volunteer Coordinator Tips & Strategies (Tutorial, Guide, 101)

 - E-mail blasts increase signups for about 2 days.

 - Use a good volunteer registration website.
 It will save you a ton of time.

 - Volunteer signup should be one page and not require an account.

 - Don't over-collect data.
 The basics are name, e-mail address, cell phone number, group name, group leader yes/no, and waiver signature.

 - Address, birthdate, emergency contact, etc. aren't really needed and make the volunteer page more time consuming to fill out.

-- Specify cell phone number.
-Office numbers aren't going to work on event morning.
+- Ask for cell phone number rather than home or office number.
+Home and office numbers aren't going to work on event morning.

 - The signup form should ask them if they're a group leader or not.
 You may want to pull a list of your group leaders at some point.